In the early hours of June 1st, 1974, Ted Bundy abducted 22-year-old Brenda Carol Ball from the Flame Tavern in Burien, Washington.

 He was also preoccupied with trying to convince others of his superior intelligence.

 Because of this, it is possible that he created this story in order to flatter himself.
-In other words, he may have wanted people to believe that he had successfully carried out such a risky crime.
+In other words, he may have wanted people to believe that he had successfully gotten away with such a risky crime.

-Conveniently, the crimes detailed in Bundy’s “confessions” were always a lot more elaborate and cunning when he knew that there were no witness accounts to contradict his story.
+Conveniently, the crimes detailed in Bundy’s “confessions” were always a lot more daring and cunning when he knew that there were no witness accounts to contradict his story.